neuml/txtai/docs/embeddings/configuration/database.md

 Enables content storage.
 When true, the default storage engine, `sqlite` will be used to save metadata alongside embeddings vectors.

 Client-server connections are supported with either `client` or a full connection URL.
 When set to `client`, the CLIENT_URL environment variable must be set to the full connection URL.
+See the [SQLAlchemy](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) documentation for more information on how to construct connection strings for client-server databases.

 Add custom storage engines via setting this parameter to the fully resolvable class string.